ctivir/dg_moz/README.md

+# Django prject
-# Django Girls Workshops in Moz
+## The aim is to list all Django Girls Workshops held in Mozambique

 This project is based on the Django Girls Workshops in Mozambique.